tchayen/triangolatte/README.md

 _The algorithm is generally working and should be quite optimal.
 The tests are quite rich now and cover many aspects and things that can go wrong.
 However, I am at a stage at which I keep finding bugs and not working cases.
-Come back in two weeks and you should see vastly improved and optimized version, hopefully ready for a real usage._
+Come back in two weeks and you should see vastly improved (and even faster) version, hopefully ready for a real world usage._

 ---